haydenhigg/chrys/README.md

 lightweight algorithmic trading framework

 ## concepts
-1. *chrys.Frame*: a frame of TOHLCV data
+- *chrys.Frame*: a frame of TOHLCV data
-2. *chrys.Pair*: an asset pair
+- *chrys.Pair*: a tradeable pair
+- *chrys.Feed*: a tradeable pair and an interval
-2. *chrys.Pipeline*: a stateful function pipeline
+- *chrys.Pipeline*: a stateful function pipeline

-## /client
-Provides *client.Client*, a stateful cache layer over third-party APIs.

-## /algo
-Provides a collection of frame manipulation and mathematical utilities.

 ## to-do
 0.5 continue tidying